Khusoko journalists uphold the highest standards of ethical and professional journalism.

 Every person has a right to privacy.
 There are inevitable conflicts between the right to privacy, the public good and the right of the public to be informed about the conduct of public affairs.
 Each case should be judged in the light of common sense and humanity.

 Our Journalism Standards

 ACCURACY AND CORRECTIONS

 Accuracy is grounded in verification, the essence of journalism.
 We are accountable to our readers for the accuracy of the information we publish in stories, headlines, photos, cutlines, social media, graphics, data, videos and any other content on all of our platforms.
-At Khusoko, we do not hesitate to acknowledge mistakes and respond to them when brought to our notice.
+At Khusoko, we do not hesitate to acknowledge and respond to mistakes when they are brought to our notice.